 The Grand Canyon is 277 miles long and varies in width between one mile and 18 miles.

-The Grand Canyon has several visitors centers, lots of hiking trails, mule trips, train tours or fly in and over the Canyon on a helicopter.
+There are many great things to do in the Grand Canyon including several visitors centers, lots of hiking trails, mule trips, train tours or fly in and over the Canyon on a helicopter.
 Stargazing is also a popular activity.

 2. Grand Falls